The information in this article is up to date for tax year 2023 (returns filed in 2024).

 Calculating CAC per quarter allows you to see how certain strategies pay off over time.
 The time and money you invested in your blog or social media presence one quarter may begin to pay off two or three quarters later.
-With this data, you’ll be more aware of when you can expect your efforts to pay off.
+With this data, you’ll know when you can expect your efforts to pay off.

 Your total CAC combines the cost of all of your marketing strategies.
 Knowing total CAC is helpful since many marketing strategies intersect with one another.
 New customers may encounter your social media, blog, and email campaigns before becoming a customer.
-This can make it difficult to assign credit for a new customer to one particular marketing strategy.
+This can make assigning credit for a new customer to one particular marketing strategy difficult.

 Customer Lifetime Value

 CAC is only part of the story.
-If you don’t know how much revenue you can expect from each new customer, you can’t determine if your CAC has been a worthwhile investment.
-This is where Customer lifetime value (LTV) comes in.
+You need to know how much revenue you can expect from each new customer, to determine if your CAC has been a worthwhile investment.
+This is how you can analyze the Customer Lifetime Value (LTV) comes in.
 Customer LTV refers to the profit a customer will bring you throughout their relationship with your company.

 Spending $10 per new customer doesn’t make sense if those customers are making one-time purchases of $10.
 But if they make larger purchases or become long-term returning customers, a CAC of $10 is a better investment.
 Generally, an LTV:CAC ratio of 3:1 is considered ideal.